Saving to buy a house? You’ll have more options with a larger house deposit

 Set an amount you would like to save and a timeframe to save it in.
 This will help keep you on track with saving money for a house.
 A deposit of 20% of the property price is generally required by most financial institutions to avoid lenders mortgage insurance.
 Lenders Mortgage Insurance (LMI) is a cost imposed by financial institutions to protect themselves against ‘high risk’ loans.
 Any loan that is greater than 80% of the property value is considered ‘high risk’.
 You will need LMI if you’re borrowing more than 80% of the property value.

 Set a budget – and stick to it!

-Making regular deposits into a savings account that pays interest is critical to your savings success.
+Making regular deposits into a savings account that’s not an everyday account and will normally pay a better interest rate is critical to your savings success.
+A Reward Saver account is great example.
 If you get paid weekly, your savings should also grow weekly.
 This takes discipline and effort however saving to buy a house = owning your own piece of the property market.
 Worth it!

 What else can I do?